Hasnanivishal/graph-in-js/README.md

         return this.adjenacyList.get(node);
       }

-      // BSF on Components Graph
+      // BFS on Components Graph
-      performBSFOnComponentGraph() {
+      performBFSOnComponentGraph() {
         // Create a visited nodes array
         this.visitedNodes = new Set();

         // Run loop on every keys in map i.e. every node to track unreachable nodes for(const node of this.adjenacyList.keys()) {
-          // Run the BSF on non visited nodes only if(!this.visitedNodes.has(node)) {
+          // Run the BFS on non visited nodes only if(!this.visitedNodes.has(node)) {
-            // Calls the BSF with key as starting node this.breathSearchFirstTraversal(node);
+            // Calls the BFS with key as starting node this.breathSearchFirstTraversal(node);
           }
         }
       }

-      // DSF on Components Graph
+      // DFS on Components Graph
-      performDSFOnComponentGraph() {
+      performDFSOnComponentGraph() {
         // Create a visited nodes array
         this.visitedNodes = new Set();

         // Run loop on every keys in map i.e. every node to track unreachable nodes for(const node of this.adjenacyList.keys()) {
-          // Run the DSF on non visited nodes only if(!this.visitedNodes.has(node)) {
+          // Run the DFS on non visited nodes only if(!this.visitedNodes.has(node)) {
-            // Calls the DSF with key as starting node this.dsfHelper({startingNode: node, level: 0});
+            // Calls the DFS with key as starting node this.DFSHelper({startingNode: node, level: 0});
           }
         }
       }

-      dsfHelper(nodeObj) {
+      DFSHelper(nodeObj) {
         let { startingNode, level }  = nodeObj;

         // add the startingNode node in visited array